liuwell/paperfetch/README.md

 #  paperfetch

-**paperfetch** can search papers for Pubmed and download papers from Sci-Hub, it also can get the reference and cited papers from a given article
+**paperfetch** can search papers from Pubmed and download papers from Sci-Hub, it also can get the reference and cited papers from a given article

 ##  Requirements